Navigation & Path Planning

 3. Send a goal with "Nav2 Goal" in RViz

-Important: You must use the map you built in the SLAM exercise.
-Nav2 needs a pre-built map — it does not build one itself.
+Important: Use the map you built in the SLAM exercise.
+Nav2 needs a pre-built map.

 Summary